Last updated: October 2023

 - A long-distance trucker may want to put off his effective date until he begins his next leg on the road.

-- A single mom with a daughter who is a recent college grad may want her policy to become effective as soon as possible since her daughter doesn't currently have any full-time job prospects.
+- A single mom with a daughter who is a recent college grad may want her policy to become effective as soon as possible if her daughter doesn't currently have any full-time job prospects.

 - A contract laborer may set his policy effective date to the same date he begins work at a new downtown construction site.